The-Egg-Corp/CSync/README.md

 - Uses `DataContractSerializer`, a fast and safer alternative to `BinaryFormatter`.
 - Provides helpful extension methods.

-## Setup
-1. Download and extract BepInEx v5 into your game directory.
-2. Drop the `CSync.dll` into the `../BepInEx/plugins` folder.
-3. In your mod project, add an **Assembly Reference** to the aformentioned DLL.

-## Usage
+## Setup & Usage
-See the Thunderstore [wiki](https://thunderstore.io/c/lethal-company/p/Owen3H/CSync/wiki/) for a guide to using CSync.
+A guide to both setting up and using CSync is available on [Lethal Wiki](https://lethal.wiki/dev/apis/csync).

 ## License
 This project has the `CC BY-NC-SA 4.0` license.<br>